HRL-at-NYUSH/portal-back-end/README.md

 2. Start server: `sanic server.app`.
 Use `--dev` for debug purpose.

 ### With docker
-1. Build image with `docker build -t portal-back-end`.
+1. Build image with `docker build -t portal-back-end .`.
 2. Start the service with `docker run -p 8000:8000 portal-back-end`.

 ## Features